This post contains affiliate links. Please see our disclosure policy.

 Now that I’m an adult, I still enjoy frosted pop tarts, but prefer to make my own version.
 As in, my recipe for flakey all butter pie dough filled with fall apple pie filling and topped with a cinnamon vanilla glaze.

-The Honeycrisp apple is perfect for fall baking.
-The crisp texture, sweetness and hints of honey are all the characteristics that make it my favorite apple.
+• Honeycrisp Apples: The crisp texture, sweetness and hints of honey are all the characteristics that make it a great baking apple.

-Layers of flaky pie dough are undeniably better when made from scratch.
-The dough is quick to bring together, wrap and store in the fridge until you're ready to bake.
+• Homemade Pie Dough: Layers of flaky all butter pie dough are undeniably better when made from scratch.
+The dough is quick to bring together, wrap and store in the fridge until you’re ready to bake.

-I've used granulated sugar in the apple pie filling then sprinkled brown sugar on the pastry before spooning on the apples.
+• Granulated Sugar and Light Brown Sugar: I’ve used granulated sugar in the apple pie filling then sprinkled brown sugar on the pastry before spooning on the baked apples.

 Pie dough cut into squares and topped with chopped apples on a cutting board.